SchoolOfCode/ai-tools-audit-ai-heroes/IvyAI_Evaluation.md

 ## A. Opportunity

-### Example Questions to Answer:
-- What problems does this tool solve?
-- How can it improve current processes?

 Ivy.ai helps schools and colleges reduce administrative workload while offering AI services to key stakeholders such as parents, staff, and students.
 In a Multi-Academy Trust with over 7,000 students, 800 staff, and over 10,000 parents, the administrative costs are significant.
 Last year, £130,000 was spent on student services, HR, and IT helpdesk combined.
 Ivy.AI can streamline these services into a centralized AI chatbot where data is submitted and distributed through a retrieved augmented generation (RAG) service.

 ### 3 Focus Areas for Ivy.AI in Your Organisation: